 In all the years I have been a research leader at ZUH, I have acted as a sparring partner for many head nurses/AH on an individual level.
-Some have contacted me when they needed to discuss appointments and expectations for some of the more than 20 PhD students, postdocs, associate professors and international visiting professors who are employed at the hospital.
-Here I have sat on recruitment committees, helped formulate advertisements and job descriptions.
+Some have contacted me when they needed to discuss appointments and expectations for some of the more than 40 PhD students, postdocs, associate professors and international visiting professors who are employed at the hospital.
+Here I have participated in recruitment committees, helped formulate advertisements and job descriptions.
 Some have contacted me for discussions of a more strategic nature.
-I have always offered mentorgroups for the researchers, but not before the head nurse, as described in this chapter did contact me, have I had supervision with groups of leaders.
-At the beginning I interpreted is as an expression of our organisational culture having moved in the direction of becoming more oriented toward practice development and research within nursing/AH.
-I regarded this as a very important step, because the initiative came from the leaders them-selves, not from me.
+I have always offered mentorgroups for the researchers, but not before the head nurse, as described in this chapter, did contact me, have I had supervision with groups of leaders.
+At the beginning I interpreted is as an expression of our organisational culture had shifted towards being more oriented and ready to work with practice development and research within nursing/AH.
+I regarded this as a very important step, because the initiative came from the leaders themselves, not from me.